luis-rieke/react-onepager-nav/README.md

 # Single-Page Scrollable Site with Responsive Nav Bar

-Read the article here! [medium article link](https://shapirodanieladam.medium.com) This project is bootstrapped with `create-react-app`.
+Read the article here!
+[Link to Article](https://medium.com/geekculture/scrollable-single-page-site-navigation-with-react-custom-hooks-4e7af716f6b1)

+This project is bootstrapped with `create-react-app`.